-

 Alice Walker

-Lifelong political and social activist whose novel The Color Purple won the Pulitzer prize
+Lifelong political and social activist whose novel The Color Purple won

 -